-Grinding fresh spices to order is the cornerstone of quality at World Spice.
+Grinding spices fresh to order is the cornerstone of quality at World Spice.
 If a spice or blend can be ground to order, we do it.
-The only way to get even more fresh flavor is to grind them yourself at home and that’s what this article is about.
+The only way to get even more fresh flavor is to grind them yourself at home!
+It’s easier than you think.

 If you want to grind spices at home, the most versatile tool is a blade coffee grinder like this KitchenAid.
 Any blade grinder with a strong motor and sharp blades will work, but we like this one because it has removable cups that are easy to clean.
 The smaller cups are designed specifically for spices and have blades closer to the bottom of the bowl.

 Grinding spices is just like grinding coffee beans, simply put them in the bowl of the grinder and press down the lid to give them a whirl.
 Most spices are tougher, though, and may require more time and a good shake.
 Spices are also quite small and it is hard to grind every last bit so we recommend starting with a little more spice than you are going to need.